KnudsenMorten/ClientInspectorV2/README.md

 ![Flow](img/Intune-remediation-2.png)

+### Intune limitation

-**NOTE:  Intune has a limitation of 200 Kb in size for a remediation script.**
+NOTE: Intune has a limitation of 200 Kb in size for a remediation script.**

 ![Intune-error](img/intune-size-alert.png)